Singapore Positions Itself as Asia's AI Infrastructure Capital With Record Investment

 - US$5 billion: Google's existing infrastructure commitment in Singapore

-What makes BDC's approach distinctive is its focus on energy innovation.
-Traditional data centres rely on grid power and diesel backup.
-BDC is exploring hydrogen barges, biomass energy through a partnership with EcoCeres, and even nuclear feasibility studies with Singapore's national research agency.
+What distinguishes BDC's approach is its focus on energy innovation beyond traditional grid power and diesel backup systems.
+The company is exploring hydrogen barges, biomass energy through a partnership with EcoCeres, and even nuclear feasibility studies with Singapore's national research agency.

 Singapore already captures 96.6% of Southeast Asia's startup funding, according to recent venture capital data.
-Adding world-class AI compute infrastructure reinforces that dominance.
-For the rest of Southeast Asia, it raises a difficult question: can countries like Indonesia, Vietnam, or Thailand compete for AI workloads when the infrastructure gap keeps widening?
+Adding world-class AI compute infrastructure reinforces that dominance whilst raising difficult questions for competitors like Indonesia, Vietnam, or Thailand about competing for AI workloads when infrastructure gaps continue widening.

 | Company | Investment | Focus | Region |